smarr/gil-sem-demos/blog/python-gil.md

 at the level of the CPython interpreter.
 Thus, the GIL represented a suitable point in the engineering trade-off space between correctness and performance.

-### 2. Why Does the Python Community Think About Removing It?
+### 2. Why Does the Python Community Think About Removing the GIL?

 Of course, the obvious downside of this design is that only a single thread can execute Python bytecode at any given time.